riscv/meta-riscv/README.md

 ## Available Machines

-The three different machines you can build for are:
+The different machines you can build for are:

-* qemuriscv64: The 64-bit RISC-V machine
-* qemuriscv32: The 32-bit RISC-V machine
 * freedom-u540: The SiFive HiFive Unleashed board

+Note that this layer also provides improvements and features for the upstream qemuriscv32 and qemuriscv64 machines.

 ## Build Images